amalfidev/amalfi/README.md

-# Amalfi: Simple functional programming in modern Python
+# Amalfi: Simple functional programming for modern Python

-Amalfi is an open-source library for working with functional programming in modern Python, with a focus on simplicity, type safety, and asynchronous programming.
+Amalfi is an open-source library for working with functional programming for modern Python, with a strongfocus on type safety, asynchronous programming and ergonomy.

 It is designed to make functional programming accessible and easy to use, while leveraging the power of modern Python.
 It considers type hints and async/await to be first class citizens, always keeping ergonomy in mind.